Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Skills:

-• Communication and interpersonal skills that are strong
+• Strong communication and interpersonal skills

-• Proficient with Microsoft Office Suite
+• Proficient within Microsoft Office Suite

-• Fluent in English and Mandarin
+• Fluent in English and Spanish

 References:

-• Available on an inquiry
+• Available upon an inquiry

 How to Create a Resume If You’re Not Experienced